fabianwesterbeek/tiger/REPRO.md

 ## ⚙️ Gini Coefficient & Intra-list Diversity (ILD)

-You can use the diversity metrics only if
+You can use the diversity metrics only if:

 1. You have a category and you have defined it in the .gin configuration
 2. You have not created the dataset

 If you dont have both then delete the dataset folder and re-run it so that the categories can be created!